-- Choose at least one article from this list (articles are from my longitudinal GT study of faculty identity; we will discuss these in relation to the Pathways article). - 1.
-Reybold (2005) Surrendering the Dream, Faculty Disillusionment - 2.
-Reybold (2008) Social & Political Structuring of Faculty Ethics - Choose at least one article from this list (articles include institution-based analyses/evaluations). - 1.
-Halx & Reybold (2005) CS Pedagogy of Force - 2.
+Choose at least one article from this list (articles are from my longitudinal GT study of faculty identity; we will discuss these in relation to the Pathways article).
+1. Reybold (2005) Surrendering the Dream, Faculty Disillusionment

+2. Reybold (2008) Social & Political Structuring of Faculty Ethics

+Choose at least one article from this list (articles include institution-based analyses/evaluations).

+- 1. Halx & Reybold (2005) CS Pedagogy of Force - 2.
 Reybold & Halx (2012) CS Meaning of Interdisciplinarity

-11/15 DIALOGUE (Asynchronous Blackboard Discussion): Qualitative Methods of Analysis
+11/14 DIALOGUE (Asynchronous Blackboard Discussion): Qualitative Methods of Analysis

-Prepare a one-page visual and/or narrative of your proposed data analysis methods and connect to your data collection choices.
+Post a one-page visual and/or narrative of your proposed data analysis methods and connect to your data collection choices (MS Word or PDF).
 Be sure to identify the rationale for these connections and how each contributes to your research questions and goals of your study.
-This is not graded!
-However, it is integral to your paper.